SPARC-FAIR-Codeathon/2024-team-8/README.md

 ## Dataset and Model Integration

 SPARC.RL supports the selection and use of time-series datasets directly loaded from the SPARC platform using the [SPARC Python client](https://docs.sparc.science/docs/sparc-python-client).
-Users can also work with selected [oSPARC](https://osparc.io/) models, enabling the training of RL agents in a highly flexible and customizable manner.<br/><br/>
+Users can also work with select [oSPARC](https://osparc.io/) models, enabling the training of RL agents in a highly flexible and customizable manner.
+<br/><br/>
-<i>Note: During development of our toolchain during the SPARC Codeathon 2024, we used the dataset of Oliver Armitage et al. "Influence of vagus nerve stimulation on vagal and cardiac activity in freely moving pigs" available on sparc (doi: [10.26275/aw2z-a49z](https://doi.org/10.26275/aw2z-a49z)). </i>
+<i>Note: During development of our toolchain in the 2024 SPARC FAIR Codeathon, we used the Oliver Armitage et al. "Influence of vagus nerve stimulation on vagal and cardiac activity in freely moving pigs" dataset available on SPARC (DOI: [10.26275/aw2z-a49z](https://doi.org/10.26275/aw2z-a49z)).</i>

 ### Customizable Inputs and Outputs
-While the ultimate goal was that users can choose from available model inputs (actions) and model outputs (observables) to tailor the reinforcement learning process to their specific needs, in the current version, this can only be done by modifying the code.
-Later versions should allow the user to pick appropriate actions and observables directly from the graphical user interface.
+The ultimate goal is to allow users to choose from multiple available model inputs (actions) and model outputs (observables) to tailor the reinforcement learning process to their specific needs.
+However, in the current version, this can only be done by modifying the source code.
+Later versions will allow the user to pick appropriate actions and observables directly from the graphical user interface.

 ### Data-driven Modelling